Inthegamesdk/itg-android-example/README.md

-# Inthegame SmartTV - Android and Fire TV SDK
+# Inthegame SmartTV - SDK for Android TV, Fire TV, and Android mobile

-This SDK allows you to easily integrate the In The Game engagement platform in a Smart TV app.
-It is compatible with Amazon Fire TV and Android TV.\
+This SDK allows you to easily integrate the In The Game engagement platform in a Smart TV or mobile app.\
+It is compatible with Amazon Fire TV, Android TV, and Android mobile phones.\
 The repository includes an example app that shows how to use the framework.
-The example app is based on Android's Leanback TV examples.
+The TV example app is based on Android's Leanback TV examples.

 ## Installation